katiacorona/holbertonschool-low_level_programming/0x00-hello_world/README.md

 6. Prints the size of various *types* on the computer it is compiled and run on.

 Part 7 of this project is a blog post that explains step by step the compilation process.
+Click [here][1] to read the full medium post.

-Click [here]: https://medium.com/@katiacorona/compiling-c-files-using-the-gcc-92ad6061d032/ "Compiling C files using the GCC" to read the full post in [medium]: https://medium.com/@katiacorona/ "My Profile".
+[1]: https://medium.com/@katiacorona/compiling-c-files-using-the-gcc-92ad6061d032/ "Compiling C files using the GCC" "Compiling C files using the GCC"